liq22/VSLLaVA/README.md

 ## Get in Touch
 We welcome your feedback and collaboration.
 For any inquiries or to discuss potential partnerships, please reach out at [liq22@mails.tsinghua.edu.cn](mailto:liq22@mails.tsinghua.edu.cn).

----

-Feel free to let me know if you need further changes!